gujord/OpenAPI-MCP/README.md

 ### Call an Endpoint

-Invoke an endpoint with parameters:
+Invoke an endpoint with parameters.
+The response will follow the JSON-RPC 2.0 standard:

 ```bash
 python3 src/openapi-mcp.py api call-endpoint --name get__compact --param lat=60 --param lon=10